rti-capture/rtiduino-sw/README.md

 # rtiduino-sw
-Arduino software for the RTI LED controller by University of Southampton
+Arduino software for the RTI LED controller (with screen) by University of Southampton